Search Results

 Coming soon!
 Check back later for our first update!
 View the City of Sonoma's Non-Discrimination Policy.

-Current Year Budget FULL BUDGET DOCUMENT: The adopted FY 24-25 Operating and Capital Improvement Program Budget for the City of Sonoma.
-To learn more about the budget process, visit the City Budget page.
-Report of Financial Transactions In compliance with California Government Code § 53891 (2017) and California Government Code § 53893 (2017), the City of Sonoma...
+Current Year Budget FULL ONLINE BUDGET DOCUMENT: The adopted FY 25-26 Operating and Capital Improvement Program Budget for the City of Sonoma.
+A printed version of the FY 2025–26 Budget Book will also be available at City Hall soon.
+Report of Financial Transactions In compliance with California Government Code § 53891 (2017) and California Government Code...

 At their meeting on October 4, 2023, the City Council of the City of Sonoma adopted a resolution increasing water rates for fiscal years 2023-2024 through 2028-2029.
 The new rates went into effect on December 1, 2023.
 BACKGROUND: The key cost Issues resulting in the new Water Rates include: A court decision that cities can...